gi-no/blog_mean_stack/article3.en.md

 On server directory, each "server/api/MODULE" directory stores files for each URL routing as a component.
 The main files for the directories are Database model, server-side controller.
 Other files are server-side routing configuration, server-side WebSocket implementation, test codes.

-The client and the server send or receive data or events by communicating client-side controllers and server-side contorllers using JSON-based HTTP APIs.
-From MVC model's perspective, server see client as views, and client see server as models.
+The client and the server send or receive data or events by communicating client-side controllers and server-side controllers using JSON-based HTTP APIs.
+From MVC model's perspective, server sees client as views, and client sees server as models.

 <div id="generate_server_questions"></div>